Boadicea and Her Daughters

 Boadicea and Her Daughters is a bronze sculptural group in London representing Boudica, queen of the Celtic Iceni tribe, who led an uprising in Roman Britain.
 It is located to the north side of the western end of Westminster Bridge, near Portcullis House and Westminster Pier, facing Big Ben and the Palace of Westminster across the road.
 It is considered the magnum opus of its sculptor, the English artist and engineer Thomas Thornycroft.
-Thornycroft worked on it from 1856 until shortly before his death in 1885, sometimes assisted by his son William Hamo Thornycroft, but it was not erected in its current position until 1902.
+Thornycroft worked on it from 1856 until shortly before his death in 1885, sometimes assisted by his son William Hamo Thornycroft.
+The group was finished by the professional sculptress Mary Thornycroft, Thomas his wife, but it was not erected in its current position until 1902.
+It became a rallypoint for the women's suffrage movement.

 Design

 The statue portrays Boudica (commonly written as "Boadicea" in the Victorian era), Queen of the Iceni tribe of Britons, accompanied by her two daughters, mounted on a scythed chariot drawn by two rearing horses.
 The chariot is based on Roman models, not native British or Iceni models, and has a scythe blade attached to each wheel.
 The queen stands upright, in a flowing gown, with a spear in her right hand and her left hand raised.
 Her daughters, with bared breasts, crouch in the chariot, one to either side of their mother.
 None of them holds reins to control the horses.